See how NOVA combines AI vision with cloud and data pipelines to simplify retail automation. Book a demo to see it in action.

 Pro tip: See the best tactics to connect data and drive ROI in our guide of 15 digital transformation strategies for retail.

-To implement computer vision successfully, you need to focus on how it’s designed, deployed, and maintained over time instead of just the quality of the models.
+To implement computer vision successfully, you need to focus on how it is designed, deployed, and maintained over time instead of just the quality of the models.
 The goal is consistent accuracy and minimal operational friction.

 Pro tip: Even the most advanced vision system fails if your store operations aren’t reliable.
 Learn why eCommerce transaction reliability is important for online stores.